Matt Herges (Grad 1988):

 Played at the University of Illinois under Augie Garrido until being selected by San Francisco Giants in 30th Round (792nd overall) of 1991 amateur entry draft (June-Reg).
 Played 15 seasons of minor league baseball making it as high as AA ball before turning to coaching.
 His stats from his minor league playing days can be found at http://www.thebaseballcube.com/players/profile.asp?P=Rich-Hyde

-Is now currently the Centennial Chargers head baseball coach.
+Was a former head coach for the Centennial Chargers.
 His father Dick Hyde also played in the majors http://www.thebaseballcube.com/players/profile.asp?P=Dick-Hyde

 Ken Warmbier :